SkyAPM/Organization/README.md

 # Committer Team
 As a member of PMC, you have following rights:
-1. Create/Edit rights for `skywalking` and `skywalking-ui` repositories.
+1. Edit rights for `skywalking` and `skywalking-ui` repositories.
-1. Vote right for every pull request.
+1. Vote right for pull request.
 1. Vote right for promoting contributor to Committer Team.

 The current Committer Team is as follows (in chronological order):